BUMETCS673/cs673a2f25team2/README.md

    - SQLite database will be automatically created at `${user.home}/CS673/db_health`
    - if not please create it manually
    - Schema initialization runs automatically on startup
+   - Also remeber to change the database password in `src/main/resources/application.yml`

 3. **Run the Spring Boot application**
    ```bash